 Food fights have been known to happen in school lunchrooms, but imagine an entire party that lets kids make a complete mess – without getting detention.
-That’s exactly what Jeanette Trosell from Allen Park threw for her sons Daniel and Anthony this past summer.
+That’s exactly what Jeanette Trosell from Allen Park threw for her sons Daniel and Anthony one summer.

 This “messy” party included pudding painting, a dip in the “mashed potato pit” and a spaghetti pool.
 The kids spent the afternoon diving into one edible mess after the other.
 And a massive food fight ensued when kids began popping balloons filled with Jell-O.

 And the best part of the festivities – the Sundae Slip ‘n Slide – gave kids a chance to slither down a Slip ‘n Slide covered in chocolate sauce, whip cream, sprinkles and cherries.
 Once they were ready to clean up, they washed up on a regular Slip ‘n Slide.

 Incredible speed, strength and X-ray vision: What’s not to love about Superman?
 Like most young boys, Elijah, loves superheroes.
 So, for his fifth birthday, mom Jennifer Martini-Wackler decided to throw him a superhero party at a local park near their Auburn Hills home.

 Each child that was invited wore a costume or T-shirt of his or her favorite superhero.
 No party hats here: Kids received homemade masks to wear as they zipped around the park – some with superhero capes.